nisheetpatel/research/src/site/notes/Hallway navigation data analysis.md

 > [!bug] Experiment-simulation discrepancy
 > Their wallpaper is striped but with a sinusoidal gradient, whereas ours doesn't have such a gradient.

-## To do for paper

-Extract and plot traces with:

-- no glitch (delta) but gain change
-	- there might not be many of these trials
-- no gain change but glitch
-	- should be plenty
-	- bin the delta position to half of the sinusoid